dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 type: docs
 title: "Workflow architecture"
 linkTitle: "Workflow architecture"
-weight: 3000
+weight: 4000
-description: "Overview of the Dapr Workflow engine architecture"
+description: "The Dapr Workflow engine architecture"
 ---

 [Dapr Workflows]({{< ref "workflow-overview.md" >}}) allow developers to define workflows using ordinary code in a variety of programming languages.
 The workflow engine runs inside of the Dapr sidecar and orchestrates workflow code deployed as part of your application.
 This article describes: